-(Refer to Sections 4.1, 4.2, 4.6 for more details)
+(Refer to Sections 4.1, 4.2 and 4.6 for more details.)

-- Understand the regulations and special concerns of the areas you access. - Research your destination before you leave home. - · Seek permits if necessary. - Prepare for isolation, weather hazards and emergencies.

-- Carry and know how to use a map, a compass and/or GPS. - Bring plenty of food and drinking water. - Repackage food to minimise waste, and bring rubbish bags.
+- Never ride in areas where cycling is prohibited. - Understand the regulations and special concerns of the areas you access.
+Research your destination before you leave home. - Seek permits if necessary. - Prepare for isolation, weather hazards and emergencies. - Carry and know how to use a map, compass and/or GPS. - Bring plenty of food and drinking water. - Repackage food to minimise waste, and bring rubbish bags.
 Avoid cans, bottles and aluminium foil. - Carry extra warm and wet weather clothing.